kwhite2/git/lessons.md

 ## Committing Changes

 Now that our files have been staged, let's commit them, making them part of the permanent record of the repository.
-Type:
+In the terminal, type:

 ```console
 $ git commit -m "Initial commit of syllabus file"
 ```

-The `-m` flag provides a message along with the commit that will tell others—or remind a future version of yourself—what the commit was all about.
+The `-m` flag provides that the message following the flag (in quotation marks) along with the commit.
+The message will tell others—or remind a future version of yourself—what the commit was all about.
 Try not to type `git commit` without the `-m` flag—there's a note about this below.

 After running the command, you should see output like this: